jupyter-widgets/ipywidgets/docs/source/dev_release.md

-git reset --hard origin/master git clean -fdx yarn install yarn run version
+git reset --hard origin/master git clean -fdx yarn install yarn version
 # Check the latest commit to make sure it is correct
-yarn run publish
+yarn publish
 ```

 Lerna will prompt you for version numbers for each of the changed npm packages in the version step.
 Lerna will then change the versions appropriately (including the interdependency versions), commit, and tag.
-The `yarn run publish` step then publishes the public packages that were versioned to npm.
+The `yarn publish` step then publishes the public packages that were versioned to npm.

-### jupyterlab_widgets
+## `jupyterlab_widgets`

 Go into the `python/jupyterlab_widgets` directory.
 Change `jupyterlab_widgets/_version.py` to reflect the new version number.

 ```
-(python/jupyterlab_widgets && python -m build && twine upload dist/*)
+(python/jupyterlab_widgets && pyproject-build . && twine upload dist/*)
 ```

 Verify that the package is uploaded.